 Rocky Mountain National Park is best experienced by getting a little dirty.
 If you're visiting the park then chances are you're looking to do some hiking.

-If you're looking to do some hiking you'll want to read on and learn about what Dream Lake has to offer visitors!
+If you're looking to do some hiking you'll want to read on and learn about what Dream Lake in Colorado has to offer visitors!

 Have a specific question about visiting Dream Lake?
 Jump ahead using the table of contents below: